IgnisDa/ryot/docs/content/integrations.md

 work for all the media that have been a valid TMDb ID attached to their metadata.

 1. Generate a slug in the integration settings page using the following settings:
    - Username => Your Plex `Fullname`.
 If you have no `Fullname` specified in Plex, fallback to your Plex `Username`.
-This will be used to filter webhooks for the specified Plex account only
+This will be used to filter webhooks for the specified Plex account only.
 2. In your Plex Webhooks settings, add a new webhook using the following settings:
-   - Webhook Url => `<instance_url>/webhooks/integrations/plex/<slug>`
+   - Webhook Url => `<paste_url_copied>`

 !!! warning

 Since Plex does not send the expected TMDb ID for shows, progress will only be synced if you already have the show in the Ryot database.
 To do this, simply add the show to your watchlist.

 ### Kodi